It's time to turn Tuscarawas County a strong shade of pink again for the month of October.

 Hospital staff members will take photos of displays around the region and display them on social media, too, or photos can be e-mailed to the hospitals at the provided e-mail addresses.
 Follow updates and photos on the websites and social media pages (Facebook and Twitter) of each hospital, as well as on WJER Radio.

-In addition, both hospitals also are sponsoring free special events in October to help promote awareness.
+In addition, both hospitals also are sponsoring special events during the last week of October to help promote awareness.

 Information about Union Hospital and all of its services available to the community is available on the hospital website at www.unionhospital.org, and on the hospital's pages on Facebook and Twitter (@Union_Hospital).